jrroosevelt/VS2PCG/VS2PCG_glossary.md

 Q: Does the Angry character *have* to attack?

 A: You may choose not to attack at all.
-However, if you do decide to attack, Rhino must be a participant in your first one.
+However, if you do decide to attack, the **Angry** character must be a participant in your first one.

 ^Source: [^Reddit ^Post](https://discord.com/channels/488058478015807499/490215795503398912/864289378540453928)